 - if being delivered to competent authority for grading

 1.5 Use-by date and shelf life

 Eggs will either have a shelf life of 30 days from laying at or under 7°C, or 5 days from laying at ambient temperature.

-1.6 Documentation requirements for eggs and egg products
+1.6 Documentation requirements

 All unaccompanied consignments of fresh eggs must have a valid sanitary certificate (export certification EX46 EG) with the necessary additional declarations as specified in this standards -Importation and Clearance of Fresh Eggs into the Cook Islands.